rosecurecode/mObilEwEbspEcialisT-rEsTauranT-sTagE-1/README.md

  9. Added a *ServiceWorker* script to cache :outbox_tray: requests to all of the site’s assets (so that any page that has been visited by a user will be accessible when the user is offline :mobile_phone_off:).

- 10. Wrote this README.md :registered: :cool:
+ 10. Composed README.md :registered: :cool:

  11. Pushed :punch: the project to my GitHub account.